Our history

 Securing freedom, promoting healing

 A grant to Reprieve in 2004 marks our support for groups working to combat human rights abuses in detention, prevent torture, aid rehabilitation for victims, and end the death penalty.
 Over the years, Reprieve has secured the freedom of 80 men illegally detained without charge or trial at Guantánamo Bay, including in July 2021.
-Other grantees in this programme include the Kosovo Rehabilitation Center for Torture Victims (grantee since 2019) and Freedom from Torture (Kolbassia Haoussou, Director of Survivor Empowerment, pictured here).
+Other grantees supporting this include the Kosovo Rehabilitation Center for Torture Victims (grantee since 2019) and Freedom from Torture (Kolbassia Haoussou, Director of Survivor Empowerment, pictured here).

 2008